-The NVT211 is designed to work with discrete transistors.
+The NCT1008 is designed to work with substrate transistors built into processors or with discrete transistors.
 Substrate transistors are generally PNP types with the collector connected to the substrate.
 Discrete types are either PNP or NPN transistors connected as diodes (base-shorted to collector).
 If an NPN transistor is used, the collector and base are connected to D+ and the emitter to D-.
-If a PNP transistor is used, the collector and base are connected to D- and the emitter to D+.
+If a PNP transistor is used, the collector and base are connected to D+.

-To reduce the error due to variations in discrete transistors, consider several factors:
+To reduce the error due to variations in both substrate and discrete transistors, consider several factors:

 • The ideality factor, nF, of the transistor is a measure of the deviation of the thermal diode from ideal behavior.
-The NVT211 is trimmed for an nF value of 1.008.
+The NCT1008 is trimmed for an nF value of 1.008.
 The following equation may be used to calculate the error introduced at a temperature, T (°C), when using a transistor whose nF does not equal 1.008.
 Consult the processor data sheet for the nF values.

-$$\Delta T = (nF - 1.008)/1.008 \times (273.15 \text{ Kelvin} + T)$$
+$\Delta T = (nF - 1.008)/1.008 \times (273.15 \text{ Kelvin} + T)$